 - shortness of breath

-Staphylococcal food poisoning could occur when you eat food with staph bacteria or the toxins they produce in it.
+Food poisoning could occur when you eat food containing staph bacteria or the toxins they produce.
 It usually develops fairly quickly after eating contaminated food.
 You may have staphylococcal food poisoning if you:

 How do I avoid getting an invasive staph infection?